← Back to All Guides

 PLINTH PLATTER TONEARM CARTRIDGE / STYLUS COUNTERWEIGHT ANTI-SKATE

 Step 1: The Foundation.
-Find a Solid, Level Surface
+Isolation.

 STURDY, LEVEL SURFACE